johndoe2012/Linuxman/ch2-files.md

 - set-UID program (4): runs with the assigned user permissions, instead of user that launched the command.
 - set-GID program (2): runs with the assigned group permissions instead of group that launched the command.
 - sticky program (1): the directory can only be removed or renamed by owner or root.
+However users can change the content of files in it.
 It changes the last permission bit from `x` to `t`.

 ### Change Ownership